UPDATE: School Bell Time Changes 2021-2022

 Bell Time Hotline

-STEO has set up a call centre that can be reached at 1-855-441-1589. it will be active as of May 11, 2020 and can assist parents in accessing online information and providing direction on where additional information resources can be found.
+Beginning in May 2021, STEO’s call centre will be available at 1-855-441-1589 to assist parents in accessing online information and providing direction on where additional bell time change information and resources can be found.

-STEO and the boards offered seven interactive parent information sessions to provide information and address questions around bell time changes.
-A link to a recorded session is below.
+Stay tuned for details regarding virtual information sessions taking place in the Spring of 2021.
+Last year, STEO and the Boards offered seven interactive parent information sessions to provide information and address questions around bell time changes.
+A link to a recorded session can be accessed below.

 Child Care Information

 The boards recognize that changes in bell times may require families to make use of before and after school care services that they did not require in the past.
-To address these concerns, the boards have been actively working with parents and childcare operators to assess the need for additional support.
+To address this issue, the boards have been actively working with parents and childcare operators to assess the need for additional support.

 Child Care Subsidy Information

 Some families may be eligible for financial assistance for their childcare needs through the municipality.
-Parents can learn if they are eligible for the assistance program by visiting the following websites:
+Stay tuned for important links for families specific to the South Zone.

 We are encouraging all parents to ensure that their contact information is updated at their child(rens) school.